Name: Benjamin BARNES

 AN HISTORICAL FOOTNOTE: 14 AUG 1831

 Benjamin BARNES was involved with the founding of the Barnes Methodist Church.
 And in 1831 this church merited a footnote in American history.
-Benjamin was gone by then, but his wife Linnie, and their children, would have been there – and quite likely attended church on a fateful day:
+Benjamin was gone by then, but his wife Linnie, and their children, would have been there – and quite likely all attended church on a fateful day:

 Nat Turner was an American slave who led a slave rebellion that resulted in 55 deaths, the largest number of fatalities to occur in one uprising in the antebellum southern United States.
 He gathered supporters in Southampton County, Virginia.
 On Saturday, 13 Aug 1831, there was an atmospheric disturbance that Turner interpreted as a final signal from God.
 Next day (Sunday) he preached to a crowd of people outside of Barnes Methodist Church, while Reverend Richard Whitehead, a slaveholder, preached inside.
 And the next Sunday, on August 21, he began his rebellion.
 (Whitehead was among those killed.)